Nikolai812/uh-dlc-alphafold/README.md

 tm_multimer.sub - the same but for multimet option, the inout file should contain several sequences

-ms_monomer.sub - is to run muluple sequences .fasta file but treating each sequence as a standalone monomer, actually it splits the input file into several .fasta files with one sequence each and then runs alphafold2 script in a cycle taking these splitted files one by one (as a current input).
+ms_monomer.sub - is to run muluple sequences .fasta file (1 file with multiple sequences) but treating each sequence as a standalone monomer, actually it splits the input file into several .fasta files with one sequence each and then runs alphafold2 script in a cycle taking these splitted files one by one (as a current input).
 The fasta_splitter.py script is called in the beginning to split the input file, the splitted files are saved to the "SUBMONO" subdirectory